-An EHR vendor's API could be required to document "yes/no" attestations from any consumer-facing app aligned with the above.
-For example, an app developer could attest to: (1) the Federal Trade Commission's (FTC) Mobile Health App Developers: FTC Best Practices or (2) adopting and implementing ONC's Model Privacy Notice.
+Pursuant to this new Objective, an EHR vendor's API would be required to document three "yes/no" attestations from any consumer-facing app aligned with the above.
+For example, an app developer could attest to: (1) conformance to Xcertia's Privacy Guidelines; (2) the Federal Trade Commission's (FTC) Mobile Health App Developers: FTC Best Practices; and (3) adopting and implementing ONC's Model Privacy Notice.
 These could be viewed as value-add services as proposed by ONC.
 The app could be acknowledged or listed by the health IT developer in some special manner (e.g., in an "app store," "verified app" list).
-We would urge EHR vendors to also publicize the app developers' attestations; ONC could also require a vendor to do so as a prerequisite to product certification.

-Responsibly scale up artificial intelligence tools to advance value and innovation throughout the care continuum
+We would urge EHR vendors to also publicize the app developers' attestations; ONC could also require a vendor to do so as a prerequisite to product certification. • Proposed Objective: Responsibly scale up artificial intelligence tools to advance value and innovation throughout the care continuum